cowprotocol/docs/docs/cow-protocol/concepts/introduction/intents.md

 Solvers not only scan all available on-chain liquidity (similar to a DEX aggregator) they also provide extra price improvements in several ways:

 - [**Coincidence of Wants**](../how-it-works/coincidence-of-wants): Direct P2P (peer-to-peer) matching for two or more users who have expressed opposite buy and sell intents for the same token pair.
-  This optimization, enabled by intents combined with batch auctions, allows users to bypass liquidity provider (LP) fees and it reduces the gas fees for trading as orders don't need to interact with other non-CoW Protocol smart contracts.
+  This optimization, enabled by batch auctions, allows users to bypass liquidity provider (LP) fees and it reduces the gas fees for trading as orders don't need to interact with other non-CoW Protocol smart contracts.
 - **Private Market Maker Inventory**: Many solvers have access to off-chain liquidity through CEX inventory, integration with private market makers, or private liquidity of their own.
   This allows them to fill certain trades at better prices than what may be available through on-chain AMMs at any given time.
 - [**MEV Protection**](../benefits/mev-protection): On CoW Protocol, users are never exposed to MEV bots.
 Instead, solvers settle trades on behalf of the user, taking on all MEV risk.